d-eathrow/anonymousland/_items/Another guide.md

 #### Template Setup

-Templates are going to be the foundation of any QubesOS install.
+Templates are going to be the foundation of any Qubes OS install.
 As such, it should also be carefully configured.

 You should not install all of your applications on a single template qube, instead you should have different templates for each purpose.